SiddhartaDutta/Linear-Algebra-Algorithms/README.md

 # C++ Algorithms for Linear Algebra
 A collection of C++ algorithms designed to solve most linear algebra problems.
-The course mirrored is the lower-division MATH046 course at UCR taught by Professor Peter Samuelson.
+The course mirrored is the lower-division MATH046 (Applied Linear Algebra) course at UCR taught by Professor Peter Samuelson.

 ## **Topics Covered**
 > ## Chapter 1